storacha/filecoin-services/subgraph/API.md

 ## Overview

 The Pandora subgraph indexes data from the Pandora Service on the Filecoin network.
-It provides structured access to providers, proof sets, roots, and proof set Rails.
+It provides structured access to providers, data sets, piece, and data set Rails.

 ## Common Query Parameters